*

 The wrong fonts, or too many fonts lumped together

-Web designers tend to use font replacement with web fonts for headlines and larger text these days to make websites look prettier.
+They use larger text these days to make websites look more attractive.

-I like those techniques as well but sometimes they overdo it.
 Also many fonts are simply not meant for longer text so they turn unreadable too.

 Also mixing serif and sans-serif fonts is used frequently as a styling technique.
 This is very distracting.